JasonZhu314/JasonZhu314.github.io/_pages/about.md

 I enjoy reading, biking, and swimming in my free time.
 Sometimes I go on a ride with my friends during the weekends.
 I joined the school's swimming team this semester, and have participated in competitions in our school.

 I was quite into mathematics competitions during my high school years, and was honored to win a gold medal in the Chinese Mathematical Olympiad (CMO).
-Now, long after my retirement from competitions, I still have fun in solving challenging mathematics problems just for fun.
+Now, long after my retirement from competitions, I still have fun in solving challenging mathematics problems.

 In addition, although I have not participated in informatics olympiad during my high school years, I learned competitive programming as a hobby and attended Codeforces contests.